 MP cleared of bullying after liking tweets calling Nadine Dorries ‘vacuous goon’

+MP cleared of bullying Nadine Dorries after liking tweets calling her ‘vacuous goon’

 An independent panel said John Nicolson had been ‘unwise’ to like the tweets, but his behaviour did not amount to bullying.